UniversalDependencies/docs/_gd/index.md

 In most dialects the person (or thing) that can follows the preposition _do_ so is of course `nmod`.
 In some, however, you can say, for example, _'s urrainn mi_, so in this case _mi_ is `nmod` of _urrainn_.

+### vocables

+There are no vocables in ARCOSG, but in the event of a future poetry/song corpus the words in them should be connected by `flat`.

 ---